Travelling and paying with your Debit Card or OV-pas

 Automated decision-making

-Automated decisions are made in three cases.
+Automated decisions are made in two cases.

 1. Fare due